-In honoring the city, the UNESCO World Heritage inscription honors both the nautical history of this maritime city and also the incredible Hanseatic architecture.
-Throughout the city, the beautiful roof gables can be found everywhere, but the best examples of this distinctive style are the Hospital of the Holy Spirit, the salt storehouses and the Holsten Gate.
+The UNESCO World Heritage inscription honours both the nautical history of this maritime city and also the incredible Hanseatic architecture.
+Throughout the city, beautiful roof gables can be found everywhere, but the best examples of this distinctive style are the Hospital of the Holy Spirit, the salt storehouses and the Holsten Gate.

 While 20% of the city of Lübeck was destroyed during World War II, UNESCO has omitted entirely reconstructed areas of the city, while embracing the authentic reconstruction of many of the city’s monuments.

 Discover the Old Town of Lubeck Germany UNESCO city center on a self-guided walking tour with your smartphone.
 Visit the backyards, corridors, and alleys of the city’s seafaring quarter check prices here.

 One of the best places to visit in Bavaria, the city of Regensburg is a picturesque river town with a well-preserved medieval city center.
 The historic centre, also known as the Old Town of Regensburg with Stadtamhof, is filled with medieval old buildings displaying Roman, Romanesque, and Gothic architectural styles.

 The old town hall, a historic corn market, and the impressive St. Peter’s Cathedral, all constructed between the 11th – 13th centuries are some of the most notable buildings.
 Medieval patrician houses and numerous other churches also dot the city skyline.